kyverno/kyverno/test/conformance/kuttl/filter/match/sa/no-wildcard/README.md

 ## Description

-This test creates a policy, excluding service account `system:serviceaccount:kyverno:kyverno`.
+This test creates a policy, matching service account `system:serviceaccount:kyverno:kyverno`.
 This policy denies pod creation.

 ## Expected Behavior

-The pod should be denied (user is `kubernetes-admin`).
+The pod should be accepted (user is `kubernetes-admin`).

 ## Related issue(s)